Esubaalew/esubaalew.github.io/docs/blog/eval-in-funcscript.md

 <sup>3</sup> FuncScript Studio is a web-based environment for experimenting with FuncScript.
 [FuncScript Studio](https://www.funcscript.org/fsstudio/)

+<sup>4</sup> A read–eval–print loop (REPL), also termed an interactive toplevel or language shell, is a simple interactive computer programming environment that takes single user inputs, executes them, and returns the result to the user.
+[Read–eval–print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)

-<sup>4</sup> run is a universal multi-language runner and smart REPL written in Rust that lets you execute code in 25+ languages from the command line. [run](https://run.esubalew.dev/)
+<sup>5</sup> run is a universal multi-language runner and smart REPL written in Rust that lets you execute code in 25+ languages from the command line. [run](https://run.esubalew.dev/)